Chapter 9: Mathematics in High School, Grades Nine and Ten

 I think tools that provide teachers with high-quality and real-time data and feedback on their students are important, too.
 Nearpod is a great formative assessment platform that provides teachers insight into what their students are thinking about, learning, or needing is useful.
 A recent Nearpod focused on special right triangles.
 Teachers know how to create content, but we need to continue to develop ways for all learners to engage in the content.
 We’re not spending a lot of money on paper and copies any longer, so let’s keep investing in technology and our students.

-Content ConnectionsBig Ideas: Integrated 1Big Ideas: Integrated 2
+Content ConnectionsBig Ideas: Mathematics IBig Ideas: Mathematics II

-Communicating Stories with Data Correlation & causation Experimental models and functions
+Reasoning with Data Correlation and causation Experimental models and functions

 Exploring Changing Quantities Modeling with functions The shape of distributions

-Exploring Changing Quantities Comparing models Equations to predict & model
+Exploring Changing Quantities Comparing models Equations to predict and model

-Exploring Changing Quantities Variability Experimental models & functions
+Exploring Changing Quantities Variability Experimental models and functions

-Exploring Changing Quantities Systems of equations Transformation & similarity
+Exploring Changing Quantities Systems of equations Transformation and similarity

 Taking Wholes Apart, Putting Parts Together Systems of equations Functions in the world